 In valuing cases, we look at your damages, the strength of the case, the collectibility of the defendant, and the costs of litigation.

 “Damages“ are losses suffered because of your injuries.
 They can be “economic” or “non-economic”.
 Economic damages are money damages that can be calculated.
 These include lost wages, medical expenses, out of pocket costs, and replacement services, among others.
 Noneconomic damages include pain and suffering.
 In some states, including Michigan, non-economic damages are capped for certain causes of action, including medical malpractice.
+There is no cap on noneconomic damages in legal malpractice cases, but insurance companies generally will not cover noneconomic damage awards.

 The strength of the case includes how clear liability is, the credibility of witnesses, and whether causation will be difficult to prove.
 The stronger your case, the more it is worth.
+For example, in a legal malpractice case where the attorney failed to file within the statute of limitations period, the breach of the standard of care is fairly clear.
+That makes the case stronger.

 We consider all of these factors in determining the value of the case.
 Of course, our valuation is just our best estimate.
 The defendant could value the case very differently.
 And if the case proceeds to a jury, no one can predict what they would award.